anthonynsimon/usewebhook-cli/README.md

 ## Installation

-To install UseWebhook CLI, you can either use the automated install script below, download the binary for your operating system from the [releases page](https://github.com/yourusername/usewebhook-cli/releases), or [build it](#build-from-source) from source.

-### Automated install script
+For convenience, here's an automated install script:

 ```
 curl -sSL https://raw.githubusercontent.com/anthonynsimon/usewebhook-cli/main/install.sh | bash
 ```

+Alternatively, you can download the binary for your operating system from the [releases page](https://github.com/yourusername/usewebhook-cli/releases), or [build from source](#build-from-source) if you'd like.

 ## Usage